NickyLind/AnimalShelter.Solution/README.md

 ```

 ### 5) Testing Authentication:
-#### This step will use a Test User I hardcoded into UserService.cs to showcase JWT Authentication in
+#### This step will use a Test User I hardcoded into UserService.cs to showcase JWT Authentication in application

 ### Updating AppSettings.Json to test Authentication
-*You will need to make a small update to your AppSettings.Json file in order to run this test
+* You will need to make a small update to your AppSettings.Json file in order to run this test
 ```
 {
   "AppSettings": {